Skip to main content

 That's it for setting up KurocoEdge.

-Customizing the WordPress Admin Screen
+Customizing the WordPress admin panel

 Change the logo image on the login page.